 Great Summer Meal

 The good news is the dressing and salad were incredible and very easy to prepare.
-In fact you could use the salad with any grilled fish or shellfish as well as chicken or maybe even pork.
-We did grill nectarines but I would like to try this dish with fresh, local Jersey yellow peaches.
+In fact, you could use the salad with any grilled fish or shellfish as well as chicken or maybe even pork.
+We did grill nectarines, but I want to try this dish with fresh, local Jersey yellow peaches.

 Grilled Scallops and Nectarines with Jersey Corn and Tomato Salad

 For the Salad Dressing: